 “We want to work with Special Olympics, Home School Network, foster families, and wrap our arms around what you guys need (at the Chamber),” Donna says about their aspirations for Knockerball NW and other community events.
 “It’s exciting because it brings the kids out – and their parents, laughing and having fun.”

 *To learn more about any of these programs or to refer an organization, please email Donna at email@example.com.*

 If you could say one thing to the people of Tualatin, what would it be?

 “Now is a very important time for families to really spend time together, listening to their kids, evaluating their school programs, evaluating their coaches and sports and activities that they are looking into and really doing what’s right for your own family,” Donna says.
 “We really, truly believe that kids have to be physically active.”

 “Begin with the end in mind for your child, and then let’s put first things first.”
-George continues, “if you know where you’re going, you’re likely wind up where you’re headed—so let’s begin there.
-Our organization is here to help you with that process, so that you can help your child succeed in life.”
+George continues, “if you know where you’re going, you’re likely to wind up where you’re headed—so let’s begin there.
+Our organization is here to help you with that process so that you can help your child succeed in life.”